 With my dear child.

 How did the year 2015 go for you?
-What did it taught you?
+What did it teach you?
 Have you ever struggled with emotional unavailability towards your closest people?
 Share in the comments!0